 Can I claim for my spouse?

-You can apply for the costs incurred by your spouse.
+You can apply for the costs incurred by your spouse if they are not in fulltime employment.
 Your spouse has the same entitlements as you and the grants are separate to yours.
 You can both claim under each eligible treatment category, up to the specified limits.

 What do I have to contribute?